edificeio/reference-manual/ops/deployment.md

 The file contains the following parameters:
 - assets-path: The root path where the platform will be deployed
+- clean: If enabled, the launcher will clean old artefact
 - consulMods: An ordered list containing all Consul KV folder URIs.
 The launcher will watch recursively theses folders and merge values.
 SCOPE can be a string or a path (like *myapp/myenv/mynode*)
 - consulSync: The Consul KV folder used to sync nodes (in case of cluster)
 - consulNode: The name of the current node (in case of cluster)